Discrimination and Harassment Policies

 Title IX of the Education Amendments of 1972 (“Title IX”) is a federal civil-rights law that prohibits discrimination on the basis of sex in education programs and activities.
 Under Title IX, discrimination on the basis of sex can include sexual harassment, gender-based harassment, sex or gender based discrimination, sexual assault, and other forms of sexual misconduct, including stalking and intimate partner violence.

-The Associate Director of Equity and Compliance serves as the Title IX & 504 coordinator and oversees implementation of Mount Holyoke College’s compliance with Title IX & Section 504 of the Rehabilitation Act.
+The Vice President for Equity and Inclusion is serving as the Interim Title IX Coordinator and oversees implementation of Mount Holyoke College’s compliance with Title IX..
 The Title IX coordinator has the primary responsibility for coordinating the College’s efforts related to the intake, investigation, resolution and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment and retaliation prohibited under this policy.